rugfactory/token-factory/DOCS/RUGFACTORY_TOKEN_CREATION.md

 3. Customize the token `name` and `symbol` according to your requirements
 4. The `decimals` value can be modified (default is 18)
 5. Make sure you have enough NEAR balance for deployment fees
-6. Storage deposit (1 NEAR) is required before creating any tokens
+6. Storage deposit (10 NEAR) is required before creating any tokens
+7. You can withdraw your storage deposit when you no longer need it